openrewrite/rewrite-docs/tutorials/authoring-recipes/recipe-conventions-and-best-practices.md

 # Recipe Conventions and Best Practices

-[Recipes](../../v1beta/recipes.md) use [Visitors](../../v1beta/visitors.md) to operate on diverse and unexpected [ASTs](../../v1beta/abstract-syntax-trees.md).
+[Recipes](../../concepts-and-explanations/recipes.md) use [Visitors](../../concepts-and-explanations/visitors.md) to operate on diverse and unexpected [ASTs](../../concepts-and-explanations/abstract-syntax-trees.md).
 This document describes an assortment of conventions, best practices, and pitfalls to avoid to create reliable, scalable recipes.

 ### Do No Harm

 If your Recipe cannot determine that a change is safe to make, such as when a type you're looking for is unavailable, it is always preferable to make no change than to make the wrong change.
 Relatedly, when making changes always strive to make the most minimal, least invasive version of that change.
-Keeping changes minimal makes for easy to review diffs and higher rates of pull request acceptance.
-A change which unnecessarily clobbers formatting or is otherwise overly broad will burden code reviewers and drastically reduce the rate at which they accept changes.&#x20;
+Keeping changes minimal makes for easy-to-review diffs and higher rates of pull request acceptance.
+A change that unnecessarily clobbers formatting or is otherwise overly broad will burden code reviewers and drastically reduce the rate at which they accept changes.&#x20;

 {% hint style="success" %}
 RewriteTest helps you to verify that your recipe does not make unnecessary changes by running your recipe in a loop.
 If you see your change being made many times it is likely your visitor fails to avoid making unnecessary changes.&#x20;